Mahmoud-Elsamman/To-Do-application-project/README.md

 # To-Do web application project
-A web application for creating and managing To-Do items with user-friendly and interactive design.
+A single page web application for creating and managing To-Do items with user-friendly and interactive design.
-This application based mainly on `HTML` `CSS` `JavaScript` using cutting-edge technologies such as `Webpack` `Babel.js`
+This application based mainly on `HTML` `CSS` `vanilla JavaScript` using cutting-edge technologies such as `Webpack` `Babel.js` and Progressive Web Application techniques

-## Running the service locally
+## Running the application locally
-In order to use the app please make sure first to install all node modules and dependencies
+In order to use the app please make sure first to install all node modules and dependencies.
 ```
 npm install
 ```